cpyarger/Effin-Cookbook/docs/source/deserts/ThumbprintCookies.rst

    * - jelly
      -

-Heat oven to 350F
+1. Heat oven to 350F
-Mix sugar, shortening, butter, vanilla, and egg yolk. stir in flour and salt until dough holds together shape into balls lightly mix egg whites dip each ball into egg whites press thumb into balls place on pan bake until light brown (about 5 mins) remove from cookie sheet and fill Thumbprint with jelly (makes about 3 dozen)
+2. Mix sugar, shortening, butter, vanilla, and egg yolk.
+3. Stir in flour and salt until dough holds together
+4. Shape into balls
+5. Lightly mix egg whites
+6. Dip each ball into egg whites
+7. Press thumb into balls
+8. Place on pan
+9. Bake until light brown (about 5 mins)
+10. Remove from cookie sheet and fill Thumbprint with jelly
+11. (makes about 3 dozen)